 - Asking your family for money is difficult for many as no one wishes to be a burden on their loved ones.
 However, it may be the case that your family could help your cash flow during your retirement years if you are in need.

 - There are other forms of borrowing, for example a loan or traditional mortgage, however you need to make sure that you are able to meet the monthly repayments.
 With a lifetime mortgage there are typically no monthly payments to make, with the loan plus all interest accrued paid when your home is sold.
 With a home reversion plan the percentage of the property you sold reverts back to your plan provider.
 This usually happens when you and your partner pass away or move into long term care.

 - You could use other money you may be able to access such as savings or investments.
 Many people are worried about delving into this cash as the money has been saved to pass on as an inheritance to their loved ones or seen as an emergency fund should it ever be needed.

-- At Key we recommend that you consider Equity Release Council approved plans.
+- At Key we recommend that you consider plans approved by the Equity Release Council.
 This means that you will never fall into negative equity, are able to stay in your home for life and move to another property (subject to provider criteria).

 - Think carefully before securing other debts against your home.

 - Lifetime mortgages accrue compound interest and the amount you owe can grow quite quickly.
 Our equity release advisers can help you understand how it works before you make any decision.

 - Key Retirement Solutions offer a full advice and recommendation service to ensure you get the best scheme possible.
 Unless you decide to go ahead, our service is completely free of charge, as our typical advice fee of 1.65% of the amount released would only be payable on completion of a plan.

 This is an equity release plan.
 To understand the features and risks ask for a personalised illustration.